caresa/smoking-cessation-node-capstone/README.md

 # smoking-cessation-node-capstone
 An application to encourage good habits and discourage bad habits

-//The insight•full app allows you to track your meditation sessions and add insights on how your session went.
-You can then view your practice over time and read your journal of insights gained during your sessions.//
+//The smoking-cessation app allows you to track your progress and pitfalls as you try to give up a bad habbit.
+This will help assist in tracking progress and triggers//

 ### Working Prototype

-View Node working prototype here: [insight•full](https://smoking-cessation.herokuapp.com/)
+View Node working prototype here: Exhale(https://smoking-cessation.herokuapp.com/)

 ## Site Map: MVP